 |Boeing 777, iPhone, Samsung, Canon, Nikon, Starbucks, and etc.|

-For Editorial content, it’s vital to include the location for which the event was held.
+For Editorial images, it’s vital to include the location for which the event was held.
 It is recommended to include the city, state, province, and country.
 Some city locations have similar names therefore if the state/country is mentioned, it will help searchability on our site.

 |Examples of location keywords are:|